LearnMetabarcoding/LearnMetabarcoding/sphinx/source/processing/fastq.rst

 We can see that we’re dealing with about 9000 reads per library.

-.. topic:: Questions
+.. admonition:: Exercise

-	Do all the libraries have the same R1 and R2 read numbers?
+	* Do all the libraries have the same R1 and R2 read numbers?